Innovative Thinking, Infinite Humor: Humor Research of Large Language Models through Structured Thought Leaps: Experiments

-Furthermore, we utilize T-SNE to project the embedding vectors of these words into a two-dimensional space.
-Figures \ref{fig4}(a) and (b) position the target word at the center and draw a circle with a radius equal to the Euclidean distance between the target word's embedding and that of the farthest associated word.
-Figures \ref{fig4}(c) and (d) illustrate the embedding vectors of five target words and their associated words, with different colors representing different target vectors.
-A larger circle indicates a broader semantic range for the target word, suggesting a greater number of associated words.
-In both tests, CLoST demonstrates an advantage.
+In addition, we employ T-SNE to project the embedding vectors of these words into a two-dimensional space. specifically, the target word is positioned at the center, and a circle is drawn with a radius equal to the Euclidean distance between the target word's embedding and that of the farthest associated word.
+In Figure \ref{fig4}(c) and (d), the embedding vectors of five target words and their associated words are illustrated, with different colors representing different target vectors.
+A larger circle indicates a broader semantic range for the target word, implying a greater number of associated words.
+In both tests, LoL outperforms previous works including SOTA models like GPT-4o.

+\textbf{Human Evaluation in Generation Tasks.} We conduct a user-preference study to test the creativity and humor of LLMs.
+Here, we select four LLMs (LoL, GPT-4o, QWEN1.5-32B, CLoT) to generate responses for a total of 200 text-based questions.
+We present a question and several corresponding replies from the four LLMs, and ask users to choose the most creative and humorous response.
+Figure \ref{fig5}(c) summarizes the statistical analysis of 3000 valid surveys.
+Figure \ref{fig5}(b) shows the win-rate calculated based on the problem dimension.
+The results indicate that users have a strong inclination to select the results of LoL, highlighting the high - quality creative content generated by CLoT.
+For more details of the user study, refer to the Appendix \ref{}.

 \textbf{Ablation Study}